An Improved Transfer Model: Randomized Transferable Machine: The General Form of RTM

-where $l_2$ norm regularization is used to control the complexity of $\mathbf{W}$.
-As empirically evidenced by existing feature-based transfer methods, $f_z$ can achieve considerably good prediction performance on $\mathbf{Z}^\mathcal{T}$.
-Only partial target data are wrongly classified, and these are the nuances with $\mathbf{Z}^\mathcal{S}$ that we should pay attention to.
-If we can take the partial target data into account in the training, we are expected to achieve improvements on the transfer performance.
+where $\mathbb{E}$ is the expectation operator, $\mathbf{y}^\mathcal{S}$ is the corresponding label vector of $\mathbf{z}^\mathcal{S}$, and $\mathcal{R}(\cdot)$ is the regularization term to control the complexity of $f_z$.
+As empirically evidenced by existing feature-based transfer methods, $f_z$ can achieve good prediction performance on $\mathbf{Z}^\mathcal{T}$.
+Only small region of the new target data are wrongly classified.
+If we can take this small region into account in the training, we are expected to achieve improvements on the transfer performance.

-To do so, we propose to enlarge the source data to make the training data population most likely to cover the characteristics of the target data.
-More specifically, we propose to randomly corrupt the source data with a dropout noise, while assigning the artificially corrupted data the same label as the data point from which it is corrupted.
-To try the best to cover the characteristics of the target data by the randomly corrupted source data, we conduct as many corruptions as possible.
-Then, our objective is to train a model $\widetilde{\mathcal{M}}_z$ that performs well on all the possible randomly corrupted source data.
-Assuming we have $J$ different versions of corruptions, then we can rewrite Eq. (\ref{eq1}) as:
+To do so, we propose to enlarge the training data population to make it most likely cover the new target data.
+More specifically, we propose to randomly corrupt the new source data with some noises, while assigning the artificially corrupted data the same label as the data point from which it is corrupted.
+To try the best to cover the new target data, we conduct as many corruptions as possible.
+Then, our objective is to train a model $\widetilde{\mathcal{M}}_z$ that performs well on all the possible randomly corrupted data.
+This is to minimize the following squared error loss:

+where $\boldsymbol\epsilon$ (under the second expectation operator) is the noise distribution, $\widetilde{\mathbf{z}}^\mathcal{S}$ is the source corrupted data by the noise, and $\widetilde{f}_z$ is the prediction function to be learned.
+Compared Eq. (\ref{eq2}) with Eq. (\ref{eq1}), we can see that $\widetilde{\mathcal{M}}_z$ generalizes $\mathcal{M}_z$ by considering much more diverse source data populations.
+Assuming we have $J$ different versions of corruptions, then we can rewrite Eq. (\ref{eq2}) as:

 where $\widetilde{\mathbf{z}}_{i,j}^\mathcal{S}$ is the $j$-\emph{th} version corruption of $\mathbf{z}_i^\mathcal{S}$.
 To simplify, we denote the $J$-times repeated version of $\mathbf{Z}^\mathcal{S}$ as $\widehat{\mathbf{Z}}^\mathcal{S} = [\mathbf{Z}^\mathcal{S},...,\mathbf{Z}^\mathcal{S}]$, the corrupted version of $\widehat{\mathbf{Z}}^\mathcal{S}$ as $\widetilde{\mathbf{Z}}^\mathcal{S}$, and the corresponding $J$-times repeated label matrix as $\widehat{\mathbf{Y}}^\mathcal{S} = [\mathbf{Y}^\mathcal{S},...,\mathbf{Y}^\mathcal{S}]$.
 With these notations, Eq. (\ref{eq3}) can be re-formulated as: